dnndev/xmp-docs/explorer-forms.md

 ---
 # Explorer: Forms Tab <Badge type="info" text="v5.0" />

 The Forms tab in the [Explorer](explorer.md) lists all your form definitions.
-Click any form's name to open it in its editor — the visual [Form Builder](form-builder.md) or the [Form Code Editor](code-editor.md) for custom forms.
+Click any form's name to open it in its editor — the visual [Form Builder](form-builder.md) or the [Custom Form Editor](custom-form-editor.md) for custom forms.

 <img src="./img/v5/cp-explorer-forms-tab.png" alt="The Forms tab" width="300">